 15A NCAC 13B .0536 SITE STUDY FOR C&DLF FACILITIES

 (a) Purpose.
-As required under Rule .0535 of this Section, the owner or operator must prepare a site study which meets the requirements of this Rule.
-The Division shall review the site study for a proposed new facility prior to consideration of an application for a permit to construct.
+As required under Rule .0535 of this Section, the owner or operator shall prepare a site study that meets the requirements of this Rule.
+The Division shall review the site study for a proposed new facility prior to consideration of an application for a permit to construct to determine if the site is suitable for establishing a C&DLF unit because nothing would prevent the C&DLF unit from being able to be constructed and operated in accordance with Article 9 of Chapter 130A of the General Statutes, the rules of this Subchapter, and the Federal Resource Conservation and Recovery Act, as amended.
 Following review of the site study, the Division shall notify the applicant that either:

-(c) The site study prepared for a C&DLF facility must include the information required by this Paragraph.
+(c) The site study prepared for a C&DLF facility shall include the information required by this Paragraph.

 (1) Characterization study.
 The site characterization study area includes the landfill facility and a 2000-foot perimeter measured from the proposed boundary of the landfill facility.
-The study must include an aerial photograph taken within one year of the original submittal date, a report, and a local map.
-The map and photograph must be at a scale of at least one inch equals 400 feet.
-The study must identify the following:
+The study shall include an aerial photograph taken within one year of the date the site study is submitted to the Division, a report, and a local map.
+The map and photograph shall be at a scale of at least one inch equals 400 feet.
+The study shall identify the following: